SCOBIE CUSTOM AUDIO

 People have consistently made the error of considering audio to be essentially an electronics problem when it is in fact a physics problem.
 Not only is it a physics problem, but it is a cultural problem in that everybody is chasing short-term profit, whilst development of the ideal audio system is not a short term project.
 What was required to create the world's first real-sounding hifi system was the rigorous application of knowledge of physics to a problem that needs physics in order to be solved, and inspired innovation to develop the practical techniques to implement the theoretical findings.

-A lengthy study of books from the original era of vacuum tube amplification produced no useful results, as the COMBINATION of amplifier and speaker is consistently ignored.
+A lengthy study of books from the original era of vacuum tube amplification produced no useful results, as the COMBINATION of amplifier and speaker was consistently ignored.
 The design of an amplifier and the design of loudspeakers are consistently treated as separate problems, and the individial treatments, regardless of depth, are simply wrong.
 In reality, the problem is to convert an electrical signal into a sound wave where a physical characteristic of the sound wave, either pressure or velocity, is an undistorted image of the information signal.
 This simple truth has never been carried through to the logical design implications.

 To conclude, it seems a reasonable statement that in the entire history of radio, hifi and electronics, there is no evidence of serious consideration of what amplifier and speaker designs, IN COMBINATION, would be ideal, and therefore eternal, beautiful, and most importantly, capable of reproducing sonic reality.
 There has been no evidence of the creation of an amplifier/speaker combination that is based on the needed fundamental truth.